symfony/symfony-docs/book/doctrine/orm/overview.rst

 Now the scenario arises where you want to change your mapping information and update your development database schema without blowing away everything and losing your existing data.
-So first lets just add a new property to our ``User``
+So first let's just add a new property to our ``User``
 entity:

 .. code-block:: php